 A touring bike is a beast of burden and needs to be prepared for carrying loads.
 This includes ensuring there is heel clearance from rear panniers.

-»Clearance is also needed to allow for wider tyres, should you want to fit them.
+You also need clearance to allow for wider tyres, should you want to fit them.
 With bigger tyres and front mudguards, toe clearance needs to be allowed for.

-»Attaching things including multiple water bottles, kick stand, steering stabilizer, front and rear carriers, spare spokes, lighting systems and mudguards to be thought through.
+You also need to consider attaching things like multiple water bottles, a kick stand, a steering stabilizer, front and rear carriers, spare spokes, lighting systems and mudguards.
 Apart from frame geometry and materials these are critical to a fully integrated touring bike.